Atrial Septal Defect Transcatheter Repair for Children

 defects in other parts of the septum need surgical closure.
 Very large ASDs might

-require surgical closure as well.
-Transcatheter closure also may not be an option
+need surgical closure as well.
+Transcatheter closure also may not be a choice if a

 What are the risks of ASD transcatheter closure for a child?